AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - if the name denotes an object renaming, the root object is the root object of the renamed name;

-- if the name is a function_call, the root object is the result object of the call;
+- if the name is a function_call, and the function called is not a traversal function, the root object is the result object of the call;

 - if the name is a qualified_expression or a type conversion, the root object is the root object of the operand of the name;